Flow

 On behalf of the musicians and board of directors of the Littleton Symphony Orchestra, I invite you to join us as our 2025–2026 season, Songs of Nature, continues to unfold.
 This year, we celebrate the powerful inspiration that nature brings to music, with performances that capture its beauty, energy, and spirit.

-This fall, our season has already offered a rich variety of musical experiences for our community.
+Our season has already offered a rich variety of music experiences for our community.
 We opened with Earth, a compelling exploration of nature’s grandeur, followed by our festive holiday concert, Joy, which brought audiences together in celebration of the season.
-We also welcomed families to Animals, a lively and engaging concert designed to inspire young listeners and spark curiosity through music.
-Together, these performances reflect our commitment to artistic excellence, community connection, and music for audiences of all ages.
+Our February concert, Peace, offered a moving program that invited reflection and serenity through timeless masterpieces by Strauss and Beethoven.

-As we move through the heart of our symphonic season, we look forward to sharing more unforgettable performances with you.
+As we move towards the conclusion of our symphonic season, we look forward to sharing more unforgettable performances with you.
 Thank you for being part of our community—see you at the symphony!

 Nancy Oberg, Board President